quavedev/forms/README.md

 * `autoValidate`: defaults to `false`.
 Defines if `Form` should try to validate the inputs automatically based on the schema.
 It has some limitations with custom objects at the moment.
 It will work fine for simple definitions.
 * `autoClean`: defaults to `true`.
-Defines if we sohuld call Simple Schema's [clean](https://github.com/aldeed/simpl-schema#explicitly-clean-an-object) method before passing the fields to the `onSubmit` handler.
+Defines if we should call Simple Schema's [clean](https://github.com/aldeed/simpl-schema#explicitly-clean-an-object) method before passing the values to the `onSubmit` handler.
 * `isDebug`: defaults to `false`.
 When `true`, draws the form state bellow it for debugging purposes.
 * `fieldContainerStyle`: style passed to a `div` that encloses each field.